-The Campus Safety Department is located on the east side of campus in Warren Faber Hall.
+The Department of Campus Safety is on the east side of campus in Warren Faber Hall.

 Our Campus Safety personnel conduct continuous foot and vehicle patrols of the campus and routinely patrol building interiors.
-They also respond to a variety of service calls, including, but not limited to, vehicle lockouts, battery boosts, building and room locks and lockouts, and a variety of personal assists.
-Additionally, officers address parking, traffic, and conduct rules and regulations, and also respond to and investigate campus incidents.
+They also respond to a variety of service calls, both critical and non-critical incidents including, but not limited to, medical, criminal, fire, vehicle lockouts, jumpstarts, building and room locks and lockouts, and a variety of personal assists.
+Also, officers enforce parking, traffic, and conduct rules and regulations and respond to and investigate campus incidents.

-Our Campus Safety Department is responsible for establishing, maintaining, and implementing parking and traffic regulations, as well as emergency response procedures inclusive of community member training.
+The Department of Campus Safety is responsible for establishing, maintaining, and implementing parking and traffic regulations, as well as emergency response procedures inclusive of community member training.
 Our emphasis and proactive approach to behavior and conduct remain based upon a pattern of information, education - mentorship, positive public relationships, and lastly enforcement when all other efforts fail.

-Officers are trained and equipped as well as authorized to be the primary responders to all campus medical incidents and other emergency matters and work closely with CU Health
+Officers are trained and equipped as well as authorized to be the primary responders to all campus medical incidents and other emergency matters and work closely with Cornerstone

-Services, Residence Life, Counseling Services, Spiritual Formation, and local public safety organizations.
-Campus Safety also conducts monthly residence hall fire drills.
+Health Services, Residence Life, Counseling Services, Spiritual Formation, and local public safety organizations.
+Campus Safety also conducts residence hall fire drills each semester.

 Our officers are responsible for locking and unlocking the campus buildings and the rooms therein daily.
 This results in officers turning locks approximately 100,000 times annually.
-Our officers are also the eyes, (and in some cases the ears and noses as well), of our campus at all times keeping a watch on just about everything while working closely and in conjunction with other departments to ensure that the campus is safe and secure, looks good, functions well and services everyone and everything in an acceptable way.
+Our officers are the eyes, (and in some cases the ears and noses as well), of our campus.
+Keeping watch on just about everything while working in conjunction with other departments to ensure that the campus is safe and secure.

-PERSONNEL LIST AS OF DECEMBER 31, 2022
+PERSONNEL LIST AS OF DECEMBER 31, 2023